 • Parking

-A traditional washi Japanese paper shop in Nagoya-City, Kamizono has an impressive variety...
+A traditional washi Japanese paper shop in the city of Nagoya, Kamizono has an impressive ...

 • Souvenirs